DAGNet: A Dual-View Attention-Guided Network for Efficient X-ray Security Inspection: Experiments

-Overall, the proposed method consistently outperforms both the baseline and AHCR in terms of Val\_mAP and Test\_mAP across all backbone networks, demonstrating its effectiveness in enhancing dual-view X-ray image classification and its strong generalization capability.
+Overall, DAGNet consistently outperforms both the baseline and AHCR in terms of Val\_mAP and Test\_mAP across all backbone, demonstrating its effectiveness in enhancing dual-view X-ray image classification and its strong generalization capability.

-In addition, dual labeling based on the backbone model involves processing the OL and SD views through a shared-weight backbone, concatenating the resulting features, and subsequently passing them through \(Conv_1\) before forwarding them to the classification head.
-Further details are available in our open-source code.